 The experimental program prepared by the Ministry of Economic Development of Russia on the initiative of the State Unitary Enterprise "Moscow Metro" is the first use of the EPR tool to test unmanned technologies on various types of urban passenger transport.
-The key condition we set for participants is the safety of the experiment, so the launch of unmanned trams on the route in the first stage will be necessarily accompanied by a test driver.
+The key condition that we set for the participants is the safety of the experiment, therefore, the launch of unmanned trams on the route in the first stage will be necessarily accompanied by a test driver.

 The main goal of the project is to improve the safety of passenger transportation.
-The EPR for launching self-driving trams is the first in the field of public transport.
-Previously, similar initiatives were applied to taxis.
+The EPR for the launch of unmanned trams is the first in the field of public transport.
+Prior to this, similar initiatives were applied to taxis.

 Read more on the topic: